rameshagowda/rameshagowda.github.io/_tabs/about.md

 I am a Cloud Platform Architect with close to 2 decades of IT experience across Canada, USA, and India.
 I have hands-on end-to-end experience in the following areas:

-- Microsoft Azure Cloud Platform Engineering, Architecture, DevOps automation, and Cybersecurity
+- Microsoft Azure Cloud Platform Engineering, Architecture, DevSecOps automation, and Cybersecurity
 - Cloud-native Software Architecture with C#, Asp.Net Core ecosystem
 - Data Engineering and API-driven Integrations Architecture on MS SQL and Azure ecosystem
 - IaC, Docker and Kubernetes ecosystem